Managing Version History

 Viewing a previous version

-When you restore to a previous version:
+When you restore to a previous version:- Your project returns to that exact state

 Restoring to a previous version